-With a long history of sectarian conflict, Lebanon’s situation has becoming increasingly more volatile as the Syrian civil war unfolds.
-Not only have hundreds of thousands refugees crossed the 360 kilometre-long Syrian-Lebanon border, but the conflict has also spilled over – from street fighting in Tripoli to bombings in Beruit.
+With a long history of sectarian conflict, Lebanon’s situation has becoming increasingly more volatile as the Syrian civil war continues.
+Not only have over a million refugees crossed the 360 kilometre-long Syrian-Lebanon border, but the conflict has also spilled over – from street fighting in Tripoli to bombings in Beruit.

 Aid to refugees is essentially provided by civil society, especially by people who have opened up their homes, and by the municipalities of the villages and towns.
 Refugees have set up in old houses and abandoned buildings.

 Hala Naufal, Professor at Lebanese University, December 2012

 Over 1.1 million Syrian refugees are in Syria, according to the United Nations.
 Only a very small proportion live in camps, with the vast majority dispersed in communities throughout the country.

 Syrian refugees now make up over a quarter of Lebanon’s population.

 “A Milestone Quickly Passed” – June 2014

 - Cameron Thibo

 In April 2013 the UN called the one-millionth refugee arrival in Lebanon a “devastating milestone.
 In this study, Cameron Thibos of the MPC examines the enormous toll Syrian refugees are taking on Lebanon.
 Download “A Milestone Quickly Passed” (1.64 MB)

 Professor Hala Naufal’s MPC study describes in detail the role played by civil society and aid agencies in Lebanon as well as local communities that have opened their door to refugees (see interviews below).
 Download the full Lebanon country study (492 KB)